TN CM accuses Stalin of being 'power hungry,' challenges DMK over graft allegations | Politics

 AIADMK top leader and ChiefMinister K Palaniswami on Wednesday challenged DMK president MK Stalin again to have a debate with him on his allegations ofcorruption against the government and accused him of beingpower hungry.

-In his campaign at nearby Sriperumbudur for the Assemblypolls, likely in April, Palaniswami said the leader of theopposition was not ready to accept his challenge.
+Palaniswami, in his campaign for the Assembly polls,likely to be held in April,said the leader of the oppositionwas not ready to accept his challenge.

 ''You (Stalin) should come without a paper slip to debate.